 This is sometimes abbreviated to EUR to GBP.

 When you change Euros to Pounds, you are effectively selling euros and buying pounds.

-The EUR to GBP rate moves every few seconds, so the amount of Pounds you will receive is changing throughout the day.
+The EUR to GBP rate moves every few seconds, so the amount of Pounds you will receive changes throughout the day.

 Once you receive an exchange rate quote, you can decide whether to go ahead or not.

 Nothing will happen without your permission.
 If you are happy to proceed, your bank or money transfer specialist will lock in your rate.

 You will then be emailed a confirmation of your transaction, showing the amount of Euros you have sold and the amount of Pounds you have bought (will receive).